 Marsh-Billings-Rockefeller National Historic Park

-The only National Park to concentrate on land stewardship in America incorporates both a working farm and a Victorian mansion on the hill above, set in formal gardens designed by several foremost landscape architects.
+The only National Park to concentrate on land stewardship in America incorporates both a working farm and a Victorian mansion set in formal gardens designed by several foremost landscape architects.
 Both rail magnate Frederick Billings, and later, the Rockefellers were dedicated to land conservation and used this property to put it into practice.
 At the farm, you can tour the home of the farm manager with its downstairs dairy, visit cows in the barn, and tour a museum filled with lively exhibits on farm and rural life.
 Tours of the Rockefeller home and grounds include themes of gardening, forestry, and their relationship to conservation.

 Rock of Ages Quarry and Hope Cemetery